pelotom/unionize/README.md

 **`match`**

-Whereas previously `match` was curried, now it can alternatively accept the object to match as a first argument.
+Whereas previously `match` was always curried, now it can alternatively accept the object to match as a first argument.
 Additionally, the default case is now expressed as just another property in the cases object.

 ```ts
 // before